Wyoming Labor Laws

 What Are the Key Labor Laws in Wyoming?

-• COBRA Laws – According to the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees in Wyoming may qualify for ongoing health insurance coverage after being terminated or experiencing a major life event, such as a significant reduction in work hours, divorce, a serious health condition preventing work, or dealing with a family member’s serious health issues.
+• Health Insurance Continuation Laws: According to the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees in Wyoming may qualify for ongoing health insurance coverage after being terminated or experiencing a major life event, such as a significant reduction in work hours, divorce, a serious health condition preventing work, or dealing with a family member’s serious health issues.
 COBRA regulations apply to employers with 20 or more employees and can provide health insurance continuation for a maximum of 36 months.
 For businesses with fewer than 20 employees, Wyoming offers Mini-COBRA coverage on a state level, allowing continued insurance for a maximum of 12 months.
 Both COBRA and Mini-COBRA typically have a price cap set at 102% of the original cost.

-• Whistleblower Protection Laws – Wyoming has established whistleblower laws to safeguard public employees who report any perceived or observed infractions of state or federal statutes.
+• Whistleblower Protection Laws: Wyoming has established whistleblower laws to safeguard public employees who report any perceived or observed infractions of state or federal statutes.
 These laws specifically forbid employers from taking adverse actions such as termination, intimidation, or any other forms of retaliation against these whistleblowers who file complaints with sincerity and honesty.

-• Drug and Alcohol Testing Laws – In Wyoming, there are currently no specific rules or regulations in place regarding drug and alcohol testing for employees.
+• Drug and Alcohol Testing Laws: In Wyoming, there are currently no specific rules or regulations in place regarding drug and alcohol testing for employees.
 However, the state does provide a benefit to employers who choose to establish a drug-free workplace program by offering them a 10% discount on the base rates for employee compensation insurance premiums.
 It is worth noting that in cases where drug or alcohol testing is made mandatory as a requirement for employment, the applicant might be responsible for covering the expenses associated with the testing.

 Wyoming Payment Laws

-What is the Minimum Payment in Wyoming?
+What is the Minimum Wage in Wyoming?

 • Agricultural workers